Restoring Heisenberg scaling in time via autonomous quantum error correction: Application of AutoQEC to metrology

-Finally, we discuss the scenarios where the sufficient condition in Theorem \ref{theorem1} is not satisfied.
-In Theorem 2 of SM Sec.
-S3.
-A, we show that even if the sufficient condition does not hold, AutoQEC can restore HS in the infinite $R$ limit and with the use of a noiseless ancilla, provided that HNLS condition is satisfied.
-However, for finite $R$, it is not guaranteed that an AutoQEC scheme can efficiently restore HS without the satisfaction of the sufficient condition.
-To gain further insight into this limitation, we now explore cases where the sufficient condition is not satisfied.
-When the sufficient condition is indeed satisfied and exploiting the code defined in Eq. \eqref{codewords1}, the signal Hamiltonian $\hat{H}$ exhibits the following two significant properties: (P1) $\hat{H}$ commutes with all the errors, i.e., $[\hat{H},\hat{E}]=0~\forall~ \hat{E} \in \mathcal{E}^{[\sim c]}$.
-(P2) $[\hat{\Pi}^{[n]},\hat{H}]=0~\forall~ n$, where $\hat{\Pi}^{[n]}:=\sum_{i=0}^{1}\sum_{i_{n}}\dyado{\mu^{[n]}_{i,i_{n}}}$ are projection operators that correspond to an $n$-th order correctable error space with $0 \leq n \leq c$ [see SM Sec.
-1. Eq.
-(8)].
-Note that violation of the sufficient condition can lead to violation of either (P1) or (P2), and we now address potential challenges.
+Combined with the fact that $[\hat{H},\hat{\Pi}^{[0]}]=0$, this directly guarantees (P2), i.e., $[\hat{H},\hat{\Pi}^{[n]}]=0$.} As a consequence, violation of the sufficient condition can lead to violation of either (P1) or (P2), and we now address potential challenges.
 To this end, we consider the engineered dissipation in Eq. \eqref{engineereddissi}, a canonical engineered dissipation in AutoQEC.
 First, consider the case when (P1) is violated; $\hat{U}(wt)$ then possibly acts differently across code and error spaces, resulting in different phase accumulations between these spaces.
 These phase differences may induce logical errors that cannot be corrected by engineered dissipation [see Fig.~\ref{fig:AQEC_schematic} (b)].
 Second, consider the case when (P2) is violated.
 In this scenario, $\hat{U}(wt)=e^{-i\hat{H}wt}$ may introduce additional errors that transfer a quantum state to higher-order error spaces.
 This becomes particularly critical when $w \gg \kappa$ (which is a case of interest in metrology), since then these errors accumulate significantly faster than those arising from natural dissipation [see Fig.~\ref{fig:AQEC_schematic} (c)].
 Moreover, it is not guaranteed that engineered dissipation can correct such \textit{coherent} errors.
 Consequently, if our sufficient condition is not satisfied, AutoQEC does not guarantee efficient restoration of HS.
 More specifically, considering Theorem 2 in SM, if our sufficient condition is violated we may require substantially larger $R$ to achieve the same error $\epsilon$ compared to the case when the sufficient condition is satisfied.
 In Sec.~S3.
 B of the SM, we numerically implement these scenarios.